-A stunning coat, superb scenting ability, and determination in the field shape the profile of the elegant Weimaraner breed.
+A stunning coat, superb scenting ability and determination in the field shape the profile of the elegant Weimaraner.

 This series of Project Upland hunting dog breed profiles focuses on the hunting characteristics that set one breed apart from another, understanding that within a breed individual dogs may vary in temperament, conformation, instincts and abilities.
 This particular article focuses on the Weimaraner.

 Original Purpose of the Weimaraner

 Several well-debated theories on the Weimaraner’s development are based on coat color, ownership by royalty or nobility, and hunting traits.
 The only indisputable fact of the Weimaraner’s heritage is that in the 1800s in Weimar, Germany, a specific breed of pointing dog was esteemed by the hunting nobility for its speed, tracking and robustness.
 Many accounts give it high marks in hunting big game such as boar and deer.
 The breed also was developed for versatility in upland bird and small game hunting.
 Its parent club, Weimaraner Klub e.V. was formed in 1897.